kelvinjuliusarmandoh/house_price_prediction/README.md

 ## Problem

-Given a data about house price (independent variables) and We guess the house price.
+Given a data about house price (dependent variable) and other features (independent variables) and We guess the house price.

 ## About the Data